Baby Ecology book is here! Learn more

 Mix all ingredients together.
 Use this solution to moisten cloth wipes in a wipe warmer or pour into a spray bottle to spray individual dry wipes just before use.

-I used a cloth wipe warmer (this one) when my babies were very young and needed diaper changes in the middle of the night.
-I found pre-moistened wipes were easier to use; and because the wipes were warm, diaper changes were less likely to fully wake the baby.
+I also used a cloth wipe warmer (I had this one) when my babies were very young and needed diaper changes in the middle of the night.
+I found pre-moistened wipes were easier to use, and because the wipes were warm, diaper changes were less likely to fully wake the baby.

 Speaking of very young babies… you might want to use something totally different during diaper changes in the first few days.
 Luckily, you almost certainly already have what you need on hand.